How to Grow a Moss Lettuce Basket

 One of the benefits of lettuce growing in a hanging basket is slugs can't get to them!
 When it's time for dinner, I step out on my deck, snip leaves here, and snip leaves there, always leaving enough of the center of each lettuce plant to keep growing.
 I don't harvest a whole head of lettuce; I just keep trimming away for healthy, fresh salad greens for dinner or lunch.
 This will last a month or two, until the heat hits and the leaves turn bitter as it prepares itself to flower.
 By then I have another basket planted for a late summer to fall harvest.
 I plan to try one for winter and see if the plants are hardy enough hanging outside in the cold.
 Lettuce growing in the ground will survive outdoors all winter if protected from rain in our maritime climate.

-If you don't want to make this stunning basket of lettuce (see directions below), you can always plant your lettuce in beautiful hanging pots.
+If you don't want to make this stunning basket of lettuce (see directions below), you can always plant your lettuce in beautiful hanging pots and containers.

 Most times, I start my own lettuce seedlings, but a good garden center will carry many good varieties in six-pack or four-pack containers.
 When I don't grow my own from seed, I buy organic grown seedlings.
 I sow or purchase a variety of red, speckled and green leaf lettuces.
 Staggering the colors and foliage types throughout the hanging basket, adds a pleasant balance of texture to the basket.
 Although I haven't tried this, a monochromatic basket with one lettuce variety would be stunning too.